 So much time and effort is put into acquiring clients, yet very few businesses spend the same energy nurturing existing relationships.
 This is unfortunate, since a current customer is much more profitable than a new one.

 Relationships: The Heart of Business

 We, as a business community, often try to make success too complicated.
+Many of us think client relationships are about CRM systems and marketing campaigns.
 We focus on all of these little fragmented components while ignoring the one thing that matters.

 “The key to business success is winning and keeping customers,” entrepreneur Steve Tobak definitively says.
 “And the key to winning and keeping customers is, and has always been, relationships.
 The world’s greatest business experts — Peter Drucker, Mark McCormack, Regis McKenna and others — have all said the same thing in one way or another.”